Lcrypto/SegNets-3D/README.md

 In this example i use 12 images for train from 'CamVid data set'.
-You can use our images or CamVid data set full dataset, just download  run download_CamVid_dataset.sh
+You can use your images dataset or CamVid  full dataset, just download  run download_CamVid_dataset.sh

 ```
 wget http://web4.cs.ucl.ac.uk/staff/g.brostow/MotionSegRecData/files/701_StillsRaw_full.zip